I’ve updated my 2017 post about the much loved store Fortnum & Mason. I hope you enjoy reading!

 The third floor is dedicated to the discerning Gentleman.
 There are beautifully made hats which my husband would love as he’s very much a hat person wearing all sorts of weird and wonderful styles since he became follicly challenged! there’s sure to be one to suit all tastes.
 There are elegant ties made from the finest materials, accessories from walking sticks to traditional umbrellas, cufflinks to elegant pens from the luxury German company Mont Blanc.
 I’m sure men of all ages would love to casually wander around and then nip downstairs to the Wine Bar for a whiskey or two!

 Also on the third floor and for the first time in 50 years sees the return of Fortnum and Mason’s Master Barber.
 Some of the services they offer are the popular wet shave and haircut, bespoke beard styling and hot towel head massage.
 Visitors to the Barber can expect a first-class service, who says that men don’t deserve a bit of pampering too.
-Can you believe that there is also a fully-stocked and complimentary drinks cabinet just in case a craving for an Old Fashioned a la Mad Men hits while you’re being preened and prepped!
-Just to add, Mad Men is my favourite TV show which my husband introduced me to, now we have an Old Fashioned or two at home, it’s become our cocktail of choice when out and who else can make smoking a cigarette with a glass of whiskey in hand so ultra cool other than my crush, Don Draper!!
+Can you believe that there is also a fully-stocked and complimentary drinks cabinet just in case a craving for an Old Fashioned a la Mad Men hits you while you’re being preened and prepped!
+Just to add, Mad Men is my favourite TV show which my husband introduced me to; now we have an Old Fashioned or two at home and it’s become our cocktail of choice when we’re out and who else can make smoking a cigarette with a glass of whiskey in hand so ultra cool other than my crush, Don Draper!!

 Fortnum and Mason is renowned for its tea and of course that Great British Ritual that is Afternoon Tea.
 Formerly served in what was the St James’s Restaurant, it is the brand new Diamond Jubilee Tea Salon which was opened by the Queen, the Duchess of Cornwall and the Duchess of Cambridge in 2012 when the Queen celebrated her Diamond Jubilee.

 It’s an elegant and refined space, light and welcoming, not at all stuffy.
 It’s somewhere to come and relax and indulge in the finest sandwiches and delicate pastries in what is the quintessential British Afternoon Tea, I can’t wait to come to Fortnum’s for Afternoon Tea and I will certainly be bringing my mum!

 For me, the best time of year to visit the store is at Christmas, it’s simply beautiful, a magical wonderland of decorations, festive hampers, trees, Xmas crackers, cards, gifts, cakes, puddings, sweets and more.
 If you love Christmas as much as I do, it’s a place you MUST visit.